the-turing-way/the-turing-way/book/website/communication/peer-review/peer-review-overview.md

 # Peer Review Types

-[{term}`def<Peer Review>`] should be seen as improving the quality of the research.
-Peer review can be formal or informal and ideally occurs at different levels throughout a project.

-​
 ## Levels of Peer Review
 * *Step 1* - Peer review often happens informally among team members.
 Feedback helps improve your project, on its way to being shared with the broader community.​